LaiMo2020/InhabitU/README.md

 6- Creating env.py to store the festive data such as secret keys

-7- Create a requirements.txt via the terminal using 'pip3 freeze > requirements.txt'.
+7- Create a requirements.txt in the terminal using 'pip3 freeze > requirements.txt'.

 8- Create a Procfile in the terminal using 'echo web: python app.py > Procfile'.